pSub/seminar-formspez/slides/slides-with-overlays.md

 # Discussion of a solution
 ### Discussion of a solution
-  - Syntax & Semantic of multithreaded programs
+  - Syntax & Semantics of multithreaded programs
     - Program
     - State & Security environment
     - History & Scheduler